k-mundinger/AgenticAlmostColorings/README.md

 * **Generalizing to 3D:** Once 2D coloring improves, generalize and apply the same pipeline to 3D (starting from `scripts/verify_parallelogram_3d_speedup.py`).

 ## Tasks

-### Onboarding Task (Highly Recommended First Step)
-* [x] **Build a unified local pipeline script** (`run_pipeline.py`) that handles the end-to-end training and evaluation loop.
-It:
-  1. Trigger a training run (with custom configuration) and save the checkpoint.
-  2. Parse the resulting run ID and configuration.
-  3. Automatically run the discrete coloring MILP solver (`verify_paralellogram_ip.py`) on the trained checkpoint.
-  4. Outputs the final, verified bonus color percentage.
-  *This gives the agent a single, frictionless command to evaluate any code or hyperparameter changes instantly.*

 ### Core Research Tasks
 * [ ] Find an almost 5-coloring with less than **3.74%** of the pixels covered by the bonus color (color index 5) on any discretization grid.